montaserFath/Football-Dataset-Analysis-Kaggle/README.md

 # [Kaggle Data-Set](https://www.kaggle.com/secareanualin/football-events/home)

-- The dataset provides a granular view of 9,074 games, totaling 941,009 events from the biggest 5 European football (soccer)
+- The dataset provides a granular view of **9,074 games**, totaling 941,009 events from the biggest 5 European football (soccer)
 leagues: England, Spain, Germany, Italy, France from 2011/2012 season to 2016/2017 season.

-- There are games that have been played during these seasons for which I could not collect detailed data.
-Overall, over 90% of the played games during these seasons have event data.

 ## The dataset is organized in 3 files:

-- events.csv contains event data about each game.
+- **events.csv** contains event data about each game.

-- ginf.csv contains metadata and market odds about each game
+- **ginf.csv** contains metadata and market odds about each game

-- dictionary.txt contains a dictionary with the textual description of each categorical variable coded with integers.
+- **dictionary.txt** contains a dictionary with the textual description of each categorical variable coded with integers.

 # Data Understanding

-- Event type: Corner, Foul, Substitution, Red card, Yellow card, Hand ball, Offside, etc.
+- **Event type**: Corner, Foul, Substitution, Red card, Yellow card, Hand ball, Offside, etc.

-- Location: Centre of the box, Outside the box , Left side of the six yard box, Long range, etc.
+- **Location**: Centre of the box, Outside the box , Left side of the six yard box, Long range, etc.

-- Shoot place: Too high, Bit Too high, Bottom left corner, Top centre of the goal , etc.
+- **Shoot place**: Too high, Bit Too high, Bottom left corner, Top centre of the goal , etc.

-- shoot outcome: On target, OFF target, Blocked or Hit the bar.
+- **shoot outcome**: On target, OFF target, Blocked or Hit the bar.

 # Data pre-processing